In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 Pay Per Call Affiliate Programs (Or Networks)

-Pay-per-call affiliate programs are a way you earn a profit by promoting pay per call offers.
+Pay-per-call affiliate programs let you earn a profit by promoting pay-per-call offers.

-There are multiple affiliate networks you can choose from.
-Examples such as:
+There are multiple affiliate networks to choose from.
+Some examples include:

-They all have their own pros and cons, so we advise you to do your research to see the one that suits you best.
+Each network has its pros and cons, so do your research to find the one that suits you best.

 Also, look for a network that thoroughly vets all its call sources, reviews and approves affiliate creatives, and screens calls for quality assurance.